Interstate 24: Monteagle Mountain and Cumberland Plateau gorge

 The eastern Monteagle grade also has one of the three widest medians of any Interstate Highway; the others are I-8 through the In-Ko-Pah grade in California and I-84 through the Cabbage Hill grade east of Pendleton, Oregon.
 There is more than 1 mi between the eastbound and westbound lanes at one point.
-The eastbound lanes descend the hill on one side of Monteagle Mountain as part of the original three-lane (two ascending, one descending) US 64 alignment, while the westbound lanes ascend the other side of the hill on new roadbed built for that purpose.
+The eastbound lanes descend the hill on one side of Monteagle Mountain as part of the original three-lane (two ascending and one descending) US 64 alignment, while the westbound lanes ascend the other side of the hill on new roadbed built for that purpose.

 After descending Monteagle, I-24 travels for several miles through a vast flat gorge within the plateau characterized by long straightaways and few curves before reaching an interchange with US 72 near Kimball and South Pittsburg, where US 64 splits off.
 This exit is the primary means of access to Huntsville, Alabama, for motorists in East Tennessee.
-About 3 mi later, the interstate has an interchange with SR 28 in Jasper, and crosses the Sequatchie River.
+About 3 mi later, the Interstate has an interchange with SR 28 in Jasper and crosses the Sequatchie River.
 Beyond this point, the east and westbound lanes split more than 1/2 mi apart over a few miles, encompassing farms, homes, and a few businesses in between.
 The route then crosses a large mountain ridge, has an interchange with SR 27, and, about 1 mi later, crosses the Nickajack Lake impoundment of the Tennessee River.
 Beyond this point, the highway travels through a narrow gorge over several miles, crossing the Running Water Creek and traveling under its namesake trestle.
-This stretch is extremely crooked, and can experience potentially strong crosswind.
-The interstate then enters Hamilton County and Eastern Time Zone, and then crosses into Georgia less than 1/4 mi later.
+This stretch is extremely crooked and can experience potentially strong crosswind.
+The Interstate then enters Hamilton County and the Eastern Time Zone and then crosses into Georgia less than 1/4 mi later.